aselshall/rm/hw/rubric.md

 ### How to use this rubric?

 This rubric is your guide for developing a high-quality research proposal that meets academic and professional standards.
 You can use this rubric to:
-- **Check each criterion** to ensure your proposal meets the standards, helping you structure your content and cover all necessary components.
+- **Check each criterion** to ensure your proposal meets the standards and covers all necessary components
-- **Self-assess** your work before submission to identify areas for improvement.
+- **Self-assess** your work before submission to identify areas for improvement
-- **Understand grading focus** to prioritize the most important aspects of your proposal.
+- **Understand grading focus** to prioritize the most important aspects of your proposal
-- **Guide revisions** using the rubric to address any feedback from the instructor and strengthen your proposal.
+- **Guide revisions** to address feedback from the instructor.

 ### Section breakdown